 The bottom line

 At the end of the day, you and your spouse make the decision about which option is best for you.
 If there are few points of disagreement and both of you feel you can work through them with someone to guide the negotiations, mediation may be the best choice.
 On the other hand, the collaborative law process may work better for you if there are multiple, contentious issues.
 It may also be preferable where you wish to rely on an attorney’s services throughout the process.
 While the choice of dispute resolution services is up to you, there is one last point to keep in mind.
 Australian family courts mandate that you “make a genuine effort” to resolve any outstanding issues through dispute resolution services before seeking court intervention.
 Specifically, the courts will not accept applications for parenting or financial orders without evidence that you have done so.
-To learn more about the use of mediation in divorce, contact our Perth mediation today.
+To learn more about the use of mediation in divorce, contact the Perth office of Mediations Australia today to discuss how family law mediation can help you..